attocash/work-server/README.md

 ## Using

-`nano-work-server --help`
+`work-server --help`

-_Note_ difficulty values may be outdated in these examples.
+_Note_ threshold values may be outdated in these examples.

 - `work_generate` example: